-Redeeming Routines are mobile-based guides that help busy moms learn how to implement Scripture meditation into their days.
-After listening to a passage, prompts and questions guide you through thinking about the words, praising God, confessing sin, and considering how to apply the truths to your life.
+Portable Bible study cards help busy moms learn how to implement Scripture meditation into their days.
+After listening to or reading a passage, prompts and questions on the cards guide you through thinking about the words, praising God, confessing sin, and considering how to apply the truths to your life.

-These guides can be pulled up on your phone and used while washing dishes, eating lunch, and any other daily routines.
+These cards can be carried with you and used while washing dishes, eating lunch, and doing any other daily routines!

 Click to learn more about the portable Bible study cards today!